AOML-BGC-Argo/GOM-pH-NN/README.md

 ## Gulf open ocean pH Neural Network
 This is a collection of NN algorithms trained using CTD and bottle data from NOAA’s Gulf of Mexico and East Coast Carbon Cruise (GOMECC) cruises to estimate pH values in the Gulf.

-https://doi.org/10.3389/fmars.2024.1468909
+Please refer to this manuscript for more information https://doi.org/10.3389/fmars.2024.1468909

 **Description**